apostrophecms/apostrophe-documentation/docs/tutorials/intermediate/cursors.md

 It's possible to build query strings that contain arrays.
 It's usually easiest to do that in an actual old-fashioned GET-method form, perhaps with JavaScript code that enhances it with nicer-looking lists of links and sets multiple-select values in the form, triggering submit afterwards.

 ## Custom filters

-**TODO: this example now duplicates a standard filter.** We should write a new example that does something you don't get for free.

 Here's how we would implement the `market` filter from scratch if it **didn't already exist**: